What is Place Value in maths?

 Think of this.
 Add 34 + 29.

-See, you only understand this when you understand the principles of place value.
+See, you only understand the correct answer when you understand the principles of place value.

 Here's a quick demonstration showing how we teach Place Value to students: